Tips for Becoming an Owner-Operator

 Personal Appearance

-How you appear, and the appearance of your truck speaks volumes and sets the tone for yourself as an owner operator.
-Those who show up at their shipper or receiver location looking a mess, have not showered in days, shirt is wrinkled is often treated with no respect and be unappreciated.
+How you appear, and the appearance of your truck speaks volumes and sets the tone for yourself as an owner-operator.
+Those who show up at their shipper or receiver location looking messy, have not showered in days, and are wrinkled are often treated with no respect and are unappreciated.
 However, if you show up freshly showered, shaved, clean clothes, clean truck and trailer, others will respect you more.

 Being Away From Family

 Being away from your family is hard.
-Not being able to spend some holidays, or birthdays with loved ones can be very troubling for some owner-operators.
+Being unable to spend some holidays or birthdays with loved ones can be very troubling for some owner-operators.
 However, choosing a non-forced dispatch company can help in this area.
 Having a family that fully supports your trucking decision can make your time on the road easier.
-Keep in mind, being an owner-operator has its benefits.
+Keep in mind being an owner-operator has its benefits.
 If you know a family function is coming up, you can often plan your loads near your hometown.